SheetalRawat10/Chatbot/README.md

 The chatbot uses Flask to handle user queries, processes them, and fetches data from the SQLite database.
 The chatbot responds based on pre-defined queries about employees, departments, and related details.

 ## Steps to Run Locally
 1. Open the Chatbot folder in the visual studio code and execute the following command in the terminal
-   <b> python app.py </b>
+   \n <b> python app.py </b>
 2. Copy this URL http://127.0.0.1:5000 from the terminal.
 3. Paste it on the web browser